 - 1 July 2017 – Simpler BAS goes live

-- May 2017 – Transitional correspondence issued to tax practitioners and small business
+- 5 June 2017 to 9 June 2017 - Transitional e-mail/SMS correspondence issued to small business

 - 6 April 2017 – Enterprise Testing Verification Environment live for SBR1 & 2 (Add Tax Role) and SBR 1 (AS List, Pre-fill, pre/lodge)